hadi-20/hadi-20.github.io/_pages/about.md

         }
       }).then(response => {
         if (response.ok) {
-          status.innerHTML = "Will get back to you soon.";
+          status.innerHTML = "Thanks, will get back to you soon.";
           form.reset()
         } else {
           response.json().then(data => {